wizh/orbiter/README.md

-# solar-simulator
+# orbiter

-solar-simulator is a simple simulation of the Solar System that uses naive numerical analysis.
+orbiter is a simple simulation of the Solar System that uses numerical analysis.

 ## Screenshots